-Oprah Winfrey insists she will not run for president in 2020, but after a sensational speech at the Golden Globes no one believes her — including her partner.
+Oprah Winfrey insists she will not run for president in 2020, but after a sensational speech at the Golden Globes Sunday night, no one believes her — including her longtime partner.

 “It's up to the people,” Stedman Graham told the LA Times after the ceremony.
 “She would absolutely do it.”

-Accepting the Cecil B. DeMille award for lifetime achievement, Winfrey’s nine-minute speech prompted several standing ovations, notably for calling out male abusers and telling them "their time is up."
+Accepting the Cecil B. DeMille Award for lifetime achievement, Winfrey’s nine-minute speech prompted several standing ovations, notably for calling out male abusers and telling them "their time is up."
 That theme pervaded the Hollywood event, with actresses wearing black and many repeating the "time's up" mantra in their speeches.

-However, it was her comments on leadership that spurred febrile speculation about a tilt at the White House.
+However, it was Winfrey's comments on leadership that spurred febrile speculation about a tilt at the White House.

-A ticket with Winfrey at the top was referenced in the opening monologue of host Seth Meyers, who noted it was his jokes about Donald Trump at a White House Correspondents’ dinner in 2011 that led to the current presidential predicament.
+A presidential ticket with Winfrey at the top was referenced in the opening monologue of host Seth Meyers, who noted it was his jokes about Donald Trump at a White House Correspondents’ Dinner in 2011 that led to the current presidential predicament.

-Chat show host and entrepreneur Winfrey has often been linked with public office, but has consistently denied the possibility.
+Media mogul Winfrey has often been urged to run for public office, but she has consistently denied the possibility.

 “There will be no running for office of any kind for me,” she told CBS as recently as October.
 In June, she told the Hollywood Reporter: “I will never run for public office.
 That’s a pretty definitive thing.”